tinymce/tinymce-docs/tinydrive/introduction.md

 Some cloud services for TinyMCE require setting up JWT authentication.
 This allows verifying that the end users are allowed to access a particular feature.
 JWT is a common authorization solution for web services and is documented in more detail at the https://jwt.io/ website.
 For more information, see the [JWT authentication]({{site.baseurl}}/tinydrive/jwt-authentication/) section.

+## File types

+There is a fixed set of file extensions that you can upload and these are placed in the file type categories below.
+We constantly expand these sets with new file extensions.
+We don't allow any file type to be uploaded since some extensions are problematic from a security perspective.

+* `document` - doc, xls, ppt, pps, docx, xlsx, pptx, pdf, rtf, txt, key, pages, numbers
+* `audio` - wav, wave, mp3, ogg, oga, ogx, ogm, spx, opus
+* `video` - mp4, m4v, ogv, webm, mov
+* `image` - gif, jpeg, jpg, png, tif, tiff, bmp
+* `archive` - zip

 ## Starter projects

 To get started quickly and understand how Tiny Drive works, Tiny highly recommends trying one of the starter projects on Github to set up a Tiny Drive instance by following a few simple steps.